 We may issue securities denominated in or whose principal and interest is payable in a currency other than U.S. dollars.
-We refer to these securities as "Non-U.S. Dollar-Denominated Securities, you should consult your own financial and legal advisors as to the currency risks related to your investment.
+We refer to these securities as "Non-U.S. Dollar-Denominated Securities."
+If you intend to invest in any Non-U.S. Dollar-Denominated Securities, you should consult your own financial and legal advisors as to the currency risks related to your investment.
 The Non-U.S. Dollar-Denominated Securities are not an appropriate investment for you if you are not knowledgeable about the significant terms and conditions of the Non-U.S. Dollar-Denominated Securities or financial matters in general.
 The information in this prospectus is directed primarily to investors who are U.S. residents.
 Investors who are not U.S. residents should consult their own financial and legal advisors about currency-related risks arising from their investment.